 Welcome to our news and blogs section.
 Here you’ll find the latest developments and insights from across our longitudinal studies.

-In this webinar, discover new harmonised asthma and diabetes measures available to researchers, find out how you could use these to compare generations, and learn about other future health data releases.
+In this webinar recording, discover new harmonised asthma and diabetes measures available to researchers, find out how you could use these to compare generations, and learn about other future health data releases.

 Help shape the next sweeps of NCDS and BCS70.
 This session will focus on how these studies can support the specific data and evidence needs in Scotland.
 It is intended for Scottish delegates or those investigating the Scottish context.